Diptitheanalyst/MS-Excel-Projects/LAPD  CRIME STATISTICS DASHBOARD/Excel_README.md

 | Column Chart | Total victims reported by sex |
 | Horizontal Bar Chart | Top weapon types by frequency |

-**5. Dashboard Layout**

-Assembled all charts and a KPI card (total crimes reported) into a **single-sheet dashboard** with a consistent navy and teal colour theme, suitable for stakeholder reporting and executive presentation.

 ---

 #### Excel Features Used